How to Cancel Your Apple Music Subscription - The Mac Observer

 On an iPhone/iPad

+On the iPhone and iPad, you can easily cancel your Apple Music subscription in the app itself.
+(The screenshots are from an iPad, but the steps are the same).
+Go to the For You tab, then tap your profile picture/avatar in the top right-hand corner to bring up your account.
+This brings up a menu with the Manage Subscription option.

+Tap that and you get a menu that gives you the option to cancel.

-The process is similar on an iPhone or iPad (the screenshots are from an iPad, but the steps are the same).
-Load up the App Store and tap your picture to access your account – it’s in the top right-hand corner this time.
-Tap the Subscription option, and you will get a list of all your subscriptions.
+Another way iPhone or iPad is via the App Store.
+Open it and again tap your picture to access your account – it’s in the top right-hand corner.
+Tap the Subscription option, and you will get a list of all the sevices and apps you’ve signed-up to.

-Again, scroll down and tap Apple Music then tap Cancel Subscription.
+Scroll down and tap Apple Music then tap Cancel Subscription.

 Access to the service ends on the date the next payment is due.